Start9Labs/documentation/site/source/user-manual/dashboard-overview.rst

 Marketplace Tab
 ---------------

 Use this tab to access your preferred Marketplace, where you can discover and install new services, or update existing services.

-Check out the `live Marketplace <https://marketplace.start9.com>`_.
+Check out a live version of Start9's Official Marketplace `here <https://marketplace.start9.com>`_.

     .. figure:: /_static/images/walkthrough/markettab.png
         :width: 60%